omahs/particle-network-docs/connect-service/faq.md

 ```

 3\.
-Add chain, MetaMask support add chain, other wallets don't support this methods, you can get success string in success call back.
+Add chain, MetaMask support add chain, other wallets don't support this method, you can get success string in success call back.

 {% hint style="info" %}
 MetaMask doesn't support add ethereum testnet, such as goerli, instead support switch to goerli.